evncosta/100-Days-of-Code/Day 14/README.md

 - User input validation and error handling
 - Score tracking and progressive difficulty
 - Modular code organization with multiple files

-## 🎓 Course Context

-This project was part of **Day 14: Higher Lower Game Project** in the 100 Days of Code curriculum.
-It demonstrates practical application of data manipulation and game design principles.

 ## 📊 Data Structure